dmrossm/HomeSalesAnalysis/README.md

 ## Dataset Characteristics

-The dataset describes around 22,000 homes sold between 2014-2015, with over 20 different characteristics listed, including price, number of bedrooms and bathrooms, square feet of living space, and more.
+The dataset describes 21,597 homes in Kings County sold between 2014-2015, with 21 different characteristics listed, including price, number of bedrooms and bathrooms, square feet of living space, and more.
+While most of the data is listed for each house, some features have several null values.
+Waterfront is missing around 2000 values and view is missing around 200.
+Year renovated is missing 5000 values.
+As the three of these features didn’t have a high pearson correlation coefficient to the variable of interest, price, we decided to drop the rows.
+Another important characteristic included was the qualitative grade and condition of the dataset.
+Each house was scored on a 1-13 scale of quality, from poor to luxury.
+The condition meanwhile assesses the wear and tear on the household, from Poor to Very Good.

 ## Key Takaways
 These features were used to develop the most effective model: